vygr/ChrysaLisp/docs/COMMS.md

 ```

 Here is the full child task source so you can see how it creates multiple
-mailboxes and uses a `(mail-select)` call to wait for a parent polling request
+mailboxes and uses `(mail-select) (mail-timeout)` calls to wait for a parent
-or time out and exit if it is orphaned.
+polling request or time out and exit if orphaned.

 ```vdu
 (import "sys/lisp.inc")